photex/ziege/README.md

 ## How it works

 When you run Ziege, it searches for a `.zigversion` file in the current working directory.
 If that is found the contents are read and used to locate an appropriate toolchain.
-In the event that no version file is present in the repo yet, Ziege will resolve the latest nightly and create a `.zigversion` for you.
+In the event that no version file is present in the repo yet, Ziege will resolve the latest nightly and use that version.

+In addition to reading the desired version from a .zigversion file, you can use "launcher args" to set the version as well.
+Launcher args start with '+' and are not passed to Zig or Zls. `+version=X` will override a .zigversion file.

+Finally, you can use the environment variable ZIG_VERSION.

+The precedence for setting the zig version is:

+- Environment
+- Launcher args
+- .zigversion

 If a toolchain matching the specified version isn't present on your system already, then it will be downloaded and unpacked into a standard location.

-Once a toolchain is located, run Zig and forward any command line arguments to it.
+Once a toolchain is located, Ziege will run the tool it's proxying and forward any command line arguments that didn't start with '+' to it.

 ### Where do we store toolchains?